denes44/BudapestMetroDisplay/esphome/README.md

 If you do a firmware install from the dashboard, the build process will use the new core yaml file from GitHub dynamically.

+## Factory reset

+The only custom setting stored on the device is the WiFi network setting.

+## Power cycle

+You can factory reset the device by doing a power cycle 5 times.
+The maximum delay between 2 power cycles is 10 seconds.

+## Web GUI

+You can use the Factory Reset button in the Web GUI to reset the device.